mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 order: 20
 ---

-# Run your mock REST APIs anywhere with Mockoon CLI

----

 Mockoon is a set of free and open-source API mocking tools.
 They help you get ready to work in no time.
 Should you be a front-end or back-end developer or a QA tester, Mockoon got you covered with a flexible user interface and a CLI that allows you to bring your mocking scenarios on servers and headless environments.

 This tutorial will help you put up on track with the CLI and all its possibilities.